-Many people who have no more natural teeth and wear full dentures are under a false impression that they do not need to visit a dentist regularly anymore.
+Many people who have no more natural teeth and wear full dentures are under the false impression that they do not need to visit a dentist regularly anymore.

-However, the comfort and stability of dentures depends on the foundation supporting them.
+However, the comfort and stability of dentures depend on the foundation supporting them.

-Therefore, regular dental check-ups are required to ensure good oral health, adequate jawbone, and healthy gums.
+Therefore, you should still come for regular dental check-ups to ensure good oral health, adequate jawbone, and healthy gums.

 Yes, you can wear your dentures at night.
-However, it is recommended to remove them before sleep to give your gums and bone some rest from the pressure of wearing the dentures all day.
+However, it is still recommended to remove them before sleep.
+This will give your gums and bone some rest from the pressure of wearing the dentures all day.